wbrown97a/Engineering_4_Notebook/README.md

 [Skateboard](https://cvilleschools.onshape.com/documents/e409389dfb1190b44e744eb1/w/549ea43b82658078da313b87/e/e8b7a5131a0543de33d33842?renderMode=0&uiState=6176b07ce3b78a3f7d1c7092)

 ### Reflection
-In this assignment I didnt have many problems.
+In this assignment I didn't have many problems.
 I had a problem with the making the trucks more realistic part but that is it.
 I didn't have any problems with mates or building the skateboard parts.

 ## Intro to CAD - 3.1-3.4